Becoming You With Julie

 • Toss into a chilled noodle salad: Especially good with a sesame or spicy peanut dressing

-• Use in lettuce wraps: Add shredded carrots, cucumbers, and a drizzle of egg roll dipping sauce
+• Use in lettuce wraps: Add shredded carrots, cucumbers, and a drizzle of egg roll sauce recipe

 • Enjoy as a protein-packed snack — Delicious hot or cold — great for meal prep or leftovers